≡ Menu

 Now are these…

-Dogs “genetically prone” to developing squamous cell carcinoma?
-Or are they just genetically prone to developing a “coat” that makes them susceptible to developing squamous cell carcinoma?
-We’ll that’s sort of like asking…
+Are dogs “genetically prone” to developing squamous cell carcinoma?
+Or are they genetically prone to developing a “coat” that makes them susceptible to squamous cell carcinoma?
+Well, that’s sort of like asking…

 “Which came first, the chicken or the egg?”

-We’re not sure, all we know is that if your dog has short hair, try to limit his or her exposure to the sun.
+We’re not sure; all we know is that if your dog has short hair, try to limit their exposure to the sun.

 Symptoms & Clinical Signs of Squamous Cell Carcinoma in Dogs